SelecTree: Tree Detail

 Pests & Disease Information

-Susceptible to Carpenter Ant, Annosus Root Disease, Oak Root Rot and Phytophthora Root Rot.
+Susceptible to Carpenter Ant, Annosus Root Disease, Armillaria and Phytophthora Root Rot.

 Health, Safety & Environmental Concerns